ttrk/wbmtools/README.md

   export PYTHONPATH=$PYTHONPATH:<full_path_to_wbmtools>  # assuming env var name is PYTHONPATH
   ```

 The tools can now be used on a desktop machine.
+See instructions below for lxplus machines.

 # wbmtools